-- Make sure the contact information for the 2015-16 board has been submitted so that both your district PTA and state PTA know how to get in touch and share information.
+- Make sure the contact information for your current board has been entered in the online Officer/Board Member Contact system so that both your district PTA and state PTA know how to get in touch and share information.

 - Find out who your council and district PTA counterparts are and ask them for the council and district calendar of due dates so you can plan your activities.

 - Fill any officer vacancies with an election by the board and make sure everyone is in agreement about what it means to be a PTA leader.
 Plan-team building activities and participate in goal-setting as soon as possible.